 Reclaiming Individual Talent or RIT (pronounced RITE) is an educational alternative program that has been in operation in our district since early 1994.
-Over the years the program has evolved to meet the needs of students who are temporarily unable to maintain progress at the high school or middle schools due to a variety of reasons, such a significant behavioral and/or emotional concerns that causes a student to fall behind in the regular curriculum.
+Over the years, the program has evolved to meet the needs of students who are temporarily unable to maintain progress in high school or middle schools due to a variety of reasons, such as significant behavioral and/or emotional concerns that cause a student to fall behind in the regular curriculum.
 Some students are placed by the superintendent for serious violations meriting expulsion or suspension and this is classified as RIT/AEDY and more details related to these services can be found here.